-NYU Langone urologic oncologists are doctors who specialize in the surgical treatment of cancer of the urinary system.
+Urologic oncologists at NYU Langone’s Perlmutter Cancer Center are doctors who specialize in the surgical treatment of cancer of the urinary system.
 They may use a procedure known as transurethral resection to remove early, noninvasive bladder cancer that has not grown into the muscular wall of the organ.
-The procedure is also used to diagnose bladder cancer.
+The procedure is used not only to treat tumors but also to diagnose bladder cancer.

 Doctors pass the cystoscope through the urethra and into the bladder to locate the tumor.
 A flexible instrument called a resectoscope is then inserted through the cystoscope sheath.
 The resectoscope has a wire loop that is used to remove the tumor.

 We were one of the first cancer centers in New York City to use blue light cystoscopy to treat people who have bladder cancer.

 Our surgeons have access to a new technology called blue light cystoscopy, which they can use during transurethral resection to detect and remove early cancer.
 NYU Langone was an early adopter of this approach and one of the first medical centers in New York City to make blue light cystoscopy available to people for the treatment of bladder cancer.
 We also participated in a clinical trial for the use of blue light cystoscopy in a doctor’s office.

 For this procedure, surgeons inject a special contrast solution into the bladder through a catheter, or hollow tube, placed in the urethra.
 Doctors wait about an hour for this solution to accumulate in bladder cancer cells.

 They then insert a cystoscope that has a special blue light on the end into the bladder.
 The contrast solution makes cancer cells turns pink or red under this blue light.